nationalarchives/tdr-dev-documentation/technology-considerations/API_management_AppSync_GraphQL_REST.md

 - Codegen for Sangria should simplify server side development
 - Once schema is defined client and server side development can be done in parallel
 - Mock graphql server with responses based on schema [graphql faker](https://github.com/APIs-guru/graphql-faker)
+- Client queries can be created and executed from apps such as Postman

 ##### Graphql results in no more overfetching and underfetching
 - Data fetching examples [GraphQL is better than rest](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/)
 - With GraphQL, the client can dictate the shape of the response objects returned by the API
 - A single server query can provide data that would require many REST endpoints